 Colorado’s Equal Pay for Equal Work Act takes effect Jan.
-1, bringing new requirements for job postings and hiring in the state.
+1, bringing new requirements for job postings and hiring for employers in the state.

-The Colorado Department of Labor and Employment last month published a set of proposed Equal Pay Transparency Rules to be discussed at a public hearing Monday.
-According to employment lawyers, the scope and content of some of the proposed rules are raising a variety of questions among clients.
+The Colorado Department of Labor and Employment last month published a set of proposed Equal Pay Transparency Rules to be discussed at a public hearing Monday and, if adopted, the rules will take effect in January.
+According to employment lawyers, the scope and content of some of the proposed rules are raising questions among clients.
 But the language is not set in stone, and employers can submit comments to the CDLE until Thursday.

 The proposed rules spell out requirements for posting jobs and promotional opportunities under EPEWA, which requires employers to disclose salary or hourly pay ranges for each job, along with a “general description of all of the benefits and other compensation” to be offered.
 Under the proposed rules, these benefits include health care and retirement benefits, paid time off and vacation days, sick leave, parental leave and any other benefits that must be reported for federal tax purposes.

-Laura Mitchell, principal at Jackson Lewis, expects employers to have questions about the breadth and level of detail they need to provide to be compliant.
-Jobs that pay based on commission could create extra confusion aboutthe acceptable compensation range.
+Laura Mitchell, principal at Jackson Lewis, expects employers to have questions about the breadth and level of detail they need to provide to be compliant, and jobs that pay based on commission could create extra confusion as to the acceptable compensation range.

-EPEWA also requires employers to make “reasonable efforts” to announce, post or “otherwise make known” opportunities for promotion to all current employees.
-The new law also mandates that notice be given to all employees on the same calendar day and prior to making a promotion decision.
-The proposed rules specify that this notice must be given in writing and include the job title, compensation and benefits and provide information about how employees can apply for the position.
+EPEWA also requires employers to make “reasonable efforts” to announce, post or “otherwise make known” opportunities for promotion to all current employees, and notice must be given to all employees on the same calendar day and prior to making a promotion decision.
+The proposed rules specify that this notice must be given in writing and include the job title, compensation and benefits and information about how employees can apply for the position.

 To comply under the proposed rules, employers must use their “regular and customary method of communication with employees,” and use an “effective alternative method” to notify employees who can’t be reached by the regular method.
 If an employer chooses to post promotional opportunities rather than notifying each employee, the posting must be displayed “in an establishment where employees work” or in a conspicuous location where it can easily be seen by workers, such as a break room, employee bulletin board or next to entrances or time clocks.

-These proposed requirements, given the degree of clarity they exhibit, also create some ambiguity.
-“The rules still don’t define what a ‘promotional opportunity’ is,” said Steven Suflas, senior counsel at Ballard Spahr.
+These requirements, as currently worded, also create some ambiguity.
+“The rules still don’t define what a promotional opportunity is,” said Steven Suflas, senior counsel at Ballard Spahr.
 “You can imagine that there could be disagreement as to whether something is a promotion or a lateral transfer.”

-Additionally, the proposed rules require employers to notify all employees of all promotional opportunities.
-They may not limit the notice to employees deemed qualified for the position.
-Employers may state that applications are open only to those with certain qualifications.
+Additionally, the proposed rules require employers to notify all employees of all promotional opportunities and may not limit the notice to employees deemed qualified for the position.
+Employers may state that applications are only open to those with certain qualifications.

-The most controversial of the proposed rules, according to attorneys, are the rules that address Colorado employers that are offering remote positions or who have employees in multiple states.
-The broad scope of these proposed rules raises both practical questions for employers in multiple states and legal questions about whether the CDLE can impose such requirements for nationwide employers.
+The most controversial of the proposed rules, according to attorneys, are the rules that address Colorado employers offering remote positions or with employees in multiple states.
+The broad scope of these proposed rules raise both practical questions for employers in multiple states and legal questions about whether the CDLE can impose such requirements for nationwide employers.

 The proposed rules state that a Colorado employer — that is, an employer with at least one employee in Colorado — offering a job to be performed in the state “must notify employees in any state for whom the job would be a promotion” if the employer is accepting out-of-state applicants.